Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**14 AUGUST**
+Optimize the 3D hover effect.
+Add figure to dissertation.

 **13 AUGUST**
 Gained feedback on the written material from Andrew in the morning.
 Afternoon off.
 Wrote the Abstract and corrected some mistakes within the dissertation draft.